Skip to main content

 Using Portworx Backup, you can offload CSI snapshots to any object store (S3 and others) or NFS-based backup locations.
 CSI snapshots are crash-consistent by default.
 To achieve application-consistent snapshots, configure pre-exec and post-exec rules to pause the application before the backup and resume normal operations afterward.
 This helps to:

-• Backup any container-native persistent storage
+• Back up any container-native persistent storage

 • Recover data from an off-site copy in the event of a storage failure

-• Maintain compliance by the backup recovery teams
+• Maintain compliance for backup recovery teams

 Create a CSI backup